MdeCastelbajac/revision-timetable-script/README.md

 A Python script using bash to generate and/or update retrospective revision timetables in *csv* format

 ### What is a retrospective timetable ?
-Basically, a retrospective timetable is a reversed timetable where the separator becomes the subject and time-unit becomes the data you put in it.
-It is supposed to be filled retrospectively, which means the table gives you the information on *what was done when ?*
+A retrospective timetable is basically a reversed timetable where data is expressed in time-unit and sorted by subject instead of being the other way around.
+It is supposed to be filled retrospectively, which means the table gives you the information on *"what was done when (and how)"* instead of *"What to do next"*

 This typically helps organizing per-topic following through time.
 In my case, this applies to exams' revisions.
 ### How it works